Your rights at work

 - political opinion

 - sexual orientation

-Adverse action can include action that is unlawful if it is taken for a discriminatory reason.
-Adverse action taken by an employer includes doing, threatening or organising any of the following:
+Adverse action can include an action that is unlawful if it is taken for a discriminatory reason.
+Adverse action taken by an employer includes doing, threatening, or organising any of the following:

 - dismissing an employee